Abdullah Khan Ahmadzai

 Mir Muhammad Abdullah Khan Ahmadzai (Balochi: میر محمد عبداللہ خان احمدزئی) was the Khan of Kalat from 1716 until his death in 1731.
 He succeeded his brother, Mir Ahmad Khan II, after he was deemed unworthy to lead the Khanate by a Jirga of elders and nobles.

-Under Mir Abdullah Khan, the state expanded from Upper Sindh and Kandahar to Persia until the port of Bandar Abbas.
+Mir Abdullah Khan who was known as Qahar Khan, was one of the stronger Khanate of Kalat rulers, and Under his time, the state of Kalat expanded from Kacchi in Upper Sindh, as well as Dera Ghazi Khan and Kandahar to until the port of Bandar Abbas to the west, and Shorawak(Nehbandan) in the northwest.

 Early life

 Mir Abdullah Khan was born in c.
 1690 to Mir Mehrab Khan, the son of the second Khan of Kalat, Mir Ahmad Khan I. In 1695, Mir Ahmad Khan I died after ruling for nearly thirty years and was succeeded by Mir Mehrab Khan.
 Mir Mehrab was notable for waging war against the Kalhora leader, Yar Muhammad Kalhoro.
 Mir Mehrab, in an ensuing battle, was mortally wounded in a friendly fire.
 He nominated his nephew, Mir Samandar Khan, the son of Mir Qambar, before dying in 1697.
 Mir Samandar continued to oppose Yar Muhammad and his sons Noor Mohammad Kalhoro and Dawood Khan Kalhoro.

 Mir Samandar died in 1714, and Mir Ahmad Khan II, the eldest son of Mir Mehrab, was picked as the next Khan of Kalat, but in just two years he proved to be a highly incompetent and a meritless ruler and was replaced by his younger brother Mir Abdullah Khan in 1716.